-Dr. James Kaklamanos is Assistant Professor of Civil Engineering at Merrimack College in North Andover, Mass.
-Prior to joining the Merrimack faculty, Jim completed his Ph.D. in Civil and Environmental Engineering at Tufts University in Medford, Mass.
-He specializes in geotechnical engineering, and his published work has included research on ground-motion prediction equations, site response analyses, uncertainty in earthquake engineering, and engineering education.
-At Merrimack, Jim has taught courses in geotechnical engineering, foundation engineering, earth retaining structures, earthquake engineering, engineering mechanics, and engineering probability and statistics.
+Dr. James Kaklamanos is Associate Professor of Civil Engineering at Merrimack College in North Andover, Mass.
+Jim received his M.S. and Ph.D. in Civil and Environmental Engineering from Tufts University, along with a B.S. in Civil Engineering from the same institution.
+He specializes in geotechnical engineering, and his published work has included research on site response analyses; ground-motion prediction equations; uncertainty in earthquake engineering; and engineering education, focusing on undergraduate geotechnical engineering courses.
+At Merrimack, Jim has taught courses in geotechnical engineering, foundation engineering, earth retaining structures and slope stability, earthquake engineering, mechanics of materials, and engineering probability and statistics.

 Katerina Ziotopoulou was born and raised in Athens, Greece.
 She joined the Charles E. Via Department of Civil and Environmental Engineering at Virginia Tech as an Assistant Professor in August 2014 after finishing her Ph.D. studies at the University of California, Davis.
 Before moving to the United States, she completed her undergraduate degree in Civil Engineering with an emphasis in Geotechnical Engineering at the National Technical University of Athens, Greece in 2007.